chaluemwut/turkeyVM/README.md

 	cmake CMakeList.txt
 	make

-This will retrieve the library and compile the turkey into src/.Then run
+This will retrieve the library and compile the turkey into src/.

+We supply some file in `test/` for test.

-	./turkey ../test/Test
+	./turkey ../test/bin/Test

 will get the result like this

+	test case1: hello, world
 	hello,world

+	test case2: sum
 	1+2+...+100=5050

+	test case3: args

 	VM run 0.054671 seconds

-also, you can run
+also, you can give static main args

-	./turkey/LinkedList

-magic!!!
+	./turkey ../test/bin/Test arg1 arg2 arg3

+you can find all source of test case in `test/`

+	test case1: hello, world
+	hello,world

+	test case2: sum
+	1+2+...+100=5050

+	test case3: args
+	arg1
+	arg2
+	arg3

+	VM run 0.054505 seconds

 ###Command-line